ThomasConrad/kktp/readme.md

 ```
 ## Usage

 KKTP uses the menu format to define a collection of services.
 Each service is identified by a unique ID and specifies the messages it can send and receive.
 Dishes are used to define the structure of these messages.
 Each dish is a collection of fields, each with a specified type.
 Types can be primitive types, array types, enum types, or even other dishes.
+A dish can be defined in the service definition or reused across multiple services.

 ### Example of Encoding and Decoding